changuniuni/Repair_Everything/README.md

 Please delete this part when you complete this project
 This will help you how to use Daikon and Zest.

-* How to use Daikon
+### * How to use Daikon
 This is Daikon official documentation.
 Please refer this. [[download]](https://plse.cs.washington.edu/daikon/download/doc/daikon.pdf)
 There are two 'daikon_new' directories.
 One at the root directory the other is at 'DefectRepairing_docker' directory.
 I recommend you to use 'daikon_new' at root directory.
-And there is a txt file called "commands.txt"
-I summarize the commands to run daikon at this file.
+And there is a txt file called "commands.txt" I summarize the commands to run daikon at this file.
 Working directoty is "daikon_new/examples/java-examples/real_test"

-* How to use Zest
+### * How to use Zest
 This is Zest github link.
 If you want to know more about Zest or try tutorial of Zest, please refer this [link](https://github.com/rohanpadhye/jqf).
+In this directory, there is also 'commands.txt' file.
+There are some important file in Zest.
 Working directory is "DefectRepairing_docker/commons-math/src/test/java/org/apache/commons/math3/complex_test/real_test"

+#### 1. jqf-zest
+This file is located at 'DefectRepairing_docker/jqf/bin'.
+This is shell script file that is the first file that is executed when Zest is executed, and Java reflection is used here.

+#### 2. jqf-driver.sh
+This file is located at 'DefectRepairing_docker/jqf/scripts'.
+This file is executed after the first file is executed, but it seems that it is not a very important file because I have not fixed the code.

+#### 3. ZestDriver.java
+This file is located at 'DefectRepairing_docker/jqf/fuzz/src/main/java/edu/berkeley/cs/jqf/fuzz/ei'.
+This file is main driver file of Zest.
+So if you want to know how zest works, then this file can help you.